 Not that it makes Harry as the Green Goblin setting off the chain reaction ending with Gwen's death, just to spite Peter, OK by any stretch of the imagination, of course.

-Even less subtle: when she falls to her death, the web Spider-Man throws to catch her takes the shape of a human hand...
+When Gwen falls to her death, the web Spider-Man throws to catch her takes the shape of a human hand...

 Electro's first time in Ravencroft — he's tortured by a German scientist named Kafka who puts on classical music before the experiment.
 If that sounds silly already, wait until you hear the dialogue.